Deepak-Bisht-dev/Photo-Sketch-Generator/README.md

 # Photo-Sketch-Generator
- Photo to Sketch Convertor using Python Libraries !!
+ Photo to Sketch Convertor using Python Libraries OpenCv2 and Matplotlib !!